nicoalba/pyth-price-solana/README.md

         ```

 >[!NOTE]
->- If you get rate limited by the devnet faucet, wait a bit and try later or fund from a different faucet.
+>If you get rate limited by the devnet faucet, wait a bit and try later or fund from a different faucet.

 2. Run build and deploy: